 Adults and children may want to eat soft foods until they feel better and the swelling goes down.
 Make sure children get plenty of fluids.

-These supplements may also help.
-Always ask your pediatrician before giving any herb or supplement to a child.
+The following supplements may also help.
+Always ask your pediatrician before giving herbs or supplements to a child.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) daily, to help maintain intestinal health.
+- Probiotic supplement (containing Lactobacillus acidophilus).
+To help maintain intestinal health.
 Some evidence suggests probiotics may also help strengthen the immune system, although there is no clear proof.
-If you take drugs to suppress your immune system or if you have a weakened immune system, ask your doctor before taking probiotics.
+If you take drugs to suppress your immune system, or if you have a weakened immune system, ask your doctor before taking probiotics.
 Refrigerate your probiotic supplements for best results.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).

 Always ask your pediatrician before giving any herb or supplement to a child.